A Coruña: 20th and 21st centuries

-At the beginning of the 20th century, A Coruña had about 45,000 inhabitants.
+At the beginning of the 20th century, La Coruña had about 45,000 inhabitants.
 The Great Depression and the Spanish Civil War severely affected the economy through the 1930s to the mid-1950s.
 The 1960s and early 1970s saw a dramatic economic recovery, which was part of the wider Spanish Miracle.
-As elsewhere in Galicia, A Coruña attracted a massive influx of Galician-speaking rural dwellers, into their quickly developed neighbourhoods.
+As elsewhere in Galicia, La Coruña attracted a massive influx of Galician-speaking rural dwellers, into their quickly developed neighbourhoods.
 The period between 1960 and 1980 saw a big transformation in most areas of the city from being agricultural dwellings to urban districts.
 The international oil shocks of the mid and late 1970s severely disrupted the economy, causing many bankruptcies and high unemployment until the mid-1980s, when slower but steady economic development was resumed.
+In the twentieth century there was a demographic and economic explosion, highlighted by the annexation of the municipality of Oza on 28 January 1912, which increased the municipality by more than 70% of its previous territory.
+More industry was created, the port was strengthened, trade union organizations were founded and the city's business and service network increased.
+La Coruña became the capital of Galician architectural avant-garde at the beginning of the century with the construction of buildings of modernist-style facades.
+Many survive around the Plaza de Lugo, Plaza de Orense, Linares Rivas, Plaza de Pontevedra, in addition to the emblematic buildings of the Kiosco Alfonso, Radio Nacional de España and the since-demolished Hotel Atlántico).
+The Galician Royal Academy was founded in 1906 and the Brotherhoods of the Galician Language in 1916.
+Between 1922 and 1929 it had the tallest building in Spain in the headquarters of Banco Pastor, located in the Canton Pequeño.
+The following year, this company inaugurated the headquarters on Calle San Andrés, designed by the architect José María de la Vega Samper, another example of the influence of commercial architecture of American origin.

 Elections of 1931

 In the Spanish general elections, 1931, all the political parties knew that the electoral results had important political consequences.
 The campaign of Unión Monárquica was very important in A Coruña and was supported by El Ideal Gallego.
 Republicans and socialists constituted a block, made up of ORGA, independent republicans, Spanish Socialist Workers' Party (PSOE) and the Radical Socialist Republican Party.

 In the elections, the republican parties obtained 34 of the 39 council seats.
 The best results were of the ORGA and of the Partido Radical Socialista, and the Radical Republican Party lost a lot of support.